CSC3060 Introduction to Computer Systems

 bfloat16

-- Reduced precision acceptable for AI (AI/LLM is based on predictions – approximation does not require high precision)
+- AI/LLM is based on predictions, approximation does not require high precision.Therefore reduced precision is acceptable for AI.

 FMA/FMAC